kaaproject/kaa/doc/Tutorials/getting-started/email-alerting/index.md

 ## Feedback

-This tutorial is based on Kaa 1.2 released on July 6-th, 2020.
+This tutorial is based on Kaa 1.5.
 If you, our reader from the future, spot some major discrepancies with your current version of the Kaa platform, or if anything does not work for you, please [give us a shout][Kaa user chat] and we will help!

 And if the tutorial served you well, we'd still love to hear your feedback, so [join the community][Kaa user chat]!